Wisła Kraków: With Cracovia

-The term "Holy War" refers to the intense rivalry between the two Kraków-based teams; Wisła and KS Cracovia.
-In 1906, the establishment of the two first Polish football clubs, Cracovia and Wisła, created a rivalry that now dates back more than 100 years.
+The term "Holy War" refers to the intense rivalry between the two Kraków-based teams; Wisła and KS Cracovia, one of the oldest and most violent football rivalries in Central Europe.
+Originating in 1906 with the creation of Kraków's first football clubs, the rivalry quickly evolved beyond sport and became deeply rooted in local identity, social divisions and supporter culture.
 The term "Holy War" was first used to describe the rivalry of Kraków's Jewish teams, Makkabi and Jutrzenka.
 A Jutrzenka defender, Ludwik Gintel, who later joined the Cracovia side referred to the derby match against Wisła as the "Holy War".
 The phrase was incorporated into a song and has since been popular amongst both Wisła and Cracovia fans.